THE STAR

 (Excited at his response)

-is.
+Yes, it is.
 It's become very important to me.

 WISE ONE